fingerprintjs/fingerprintjs/contributing.md

 }
 ```

-Entropy source must handle expected and only expected errors.
+Entropy sources must handle expected and only expected errors.
 The expected errors must be turned into special entropy component values.
 Pay attention to potential asynchronous errors.
 If you handle unexpected errors, you won't know what's going wrong inside the entropy source.